-From severe accidents or untimely demise to negotiations, insurance attorneys guarantee that their clients do not spend more or obtain less than they earn.
+From severe accidents or untimely demise to negotiations, insurance attorneys help their clients not spend more or obtain less than they earn.
 Likewise, an insurance lawyer provides legal guidance when clients have legal inquiries about insurance suits.
-Insurance lawyers can mediate insurance settlements or prosecute bad faith claims in court.
+Insurance lawyers can mediate insurance settlements.

-Furthermore, insurance attorneys can work on behalf of insurance businesses or clients.
+Furthermore, insurance attorneys can work either on behalf of insurance businesses or represent clients.
 Nevertheless, they are still managing many of the same fundamental approaches.
 In addition, an insurance attorney performs the following activities:

-- Determine at-fault parties and hold them responsible
+- Determine at-fault parties and help hold them responsible

 - Research specific state, national, and local ordinances